Raab-Katzenstein KL.1 Schwalbe: Design and development

 In November 1925 test pilot Antonius Raab and engineer Katzenstein formed the Kassel-based company that bears their name.
 They had previously worked at Dietrich Flugzeugwerke, a company which ran into financial problems in 1925.
 Their first design, known initially as the KL.1 Schwalbe, was a development of the Dietrich-Gobiet DP.XI.
 Later, in a rationalisation of the company's naming system, it became the RK.1 Schwalbe.

-The Schwalbe was a single bay biplane with thick section, unequal span wooden wings which were built around twin spars and fabric covered.
+The Schwalbe was a single bay biplane with thick sections, unequal span wooden wings which were built around twin spars and fabric covered.
 The wings had marked stagger and were braced between the spars with forward leaning, steel tube, N-form interplane struts.
 The lower wing was attached directly to the lower fuselage, from which the inner upper wing was braced with an outward leaning pair of parallel struts to the spars and held over the upper fuselage by a pair of inverted V-struts, one on each side, to the forward spar alone.
-The wings were straight-tapered in plan, with only slight sweep on the leading edge, out to rounded tips.
+The wings were straight-tapered in plan, with only a slight sweep on the leading edge, out to rounded tips.
 They also tapered in thickness.
 The Schwalbe had ailerons on both wings, externally connected with vertical rods.
 The upper ailerons had large balances to serve both surfaces.